 Dhaba Beas is a chain restaurant with eight locations around Prague.

-Pastva (which means feast in Czech) is a fairly new vegan restaurant in the Andel neighborhood of Prague.
-The food is phenomenal and it’s obvious that someone in the kitchen really knows what they’re doing.
+Pastva (which means feast in Czech, not pasta) is a fairly new vegan restaurant in the Andel neighborhood of Prague.
+The food is phenomenal and it’s quite obvious that someone in the kitchen knows what they’re doing.

 Before you leave, check out the dessert case where they have an ever changing variety of vegan and raw sweets.

 When I saw Chutnej pop up on HappyCow for the first time I was not inclined to run over and give it a try.
 The pics on their website and Facebook page are a bit misleading.
 I was expecting it to be akin to a vegan version of Mc Donalds or Burger King and wasn’t enticed.
-After a few positive reviews from friends and some cravings for junk food I decided to give it a try.
+After a few positive reviews from friends and some junk food cravings I decided to give it a try.

-The restaurant is much larger and open than I expected.
+The restaurant is much larger and more open than I expected.
 The space is clean and has a minimalistic feel complete with unvarnished wooden tables and chairs, and the big windows at the front of the restaurant let in loads of light.

 Their burgers are solid and they have nice fixin’s like vegan mayo and cheese, pickles, lettuce, red onion, and tomato.
-It’s a big mess and a touch challenging to eat, but what burger worth its salt isn’t?
+They’re a big mess and a touch challenging to eat, but what burger worth its salt isn’t?
 The onion rings were a bit lackluster but not bad overall, and the lemonades (what Czech call sodas) were up to any hipsters standards.